 At Keith D. Silverstein & Associates, P.C., our NYC Labor Law attorneys are dedicated to helping injured construction workers and their families recover compensation for pain and suffering, medical bills, lost wages, lost future earnings, loss of consortium, and other compensation for scaffolding accidents and collapses in New York.
 Learn how our personal injury law firm can help you by dialing (866) 492-7487 to schedule your FREE consultation.

 What is Scaffolding Law in New York?

 The New York State Legislature acknowledges just how dangerous construction can be for workers.
-The legislative history and intent expressly notes how it is the duty of an employer, contractor, certain owners, or other similar managers to provide worker safety.
+The legislative history and intent expressly note how it is the duty of an employer, contractor, certain owners, or other similar managers to provide worker safety.
 This is why Labor Law section 240 deputizes property owners and contractors to protect workers from falls with property safety equipment and protections.
 This includes scaffolding.